Frequently Asked Questions

 Sail slider/mesh slider/no slider

 During a skydive, the slider slows deployment of the main canopy.
 On a BASE jump you generally want a much faster opening than you would get from a normal skydiving slider because your air speed is low.
-A canopy that normally slams you on a skydive may very well open fast enough at Bridge Day with its original sail (solid) slider, but most canopies at Bridge Day will benefit from having a mesh slider.
-Mesh sliders, since they pose less resistance to the wind, come down faster and allow the canopy to open more quickly.
+A canopy that normally slams you on a skydive may open normally at Bridge Day with its original sail (solid) slider, but most canopies at Bridge Day will benefit from having a mesh slider.
+Mesh sliders, since they pose less resistance to the wind, come down faster and allow the canopy to open more quickly in low airspeeds.
 Many BASE equipment manufacturers sell mesh sliders and they will be available for purchase at Bridge Day.
 Make sure you get one that is similar in size and shape to your current slider.
 You can take delays from 2 seconds all the way to terminal velocity (with proper reefing) with a mesh slider.

 Most first time jumpers exit with their pilot chutes in their right hand.
 This allows a rapid pitch if you feel yourself going head down, and it removes some of the nervousness and worries for first time jumpers.
 If you plan on exiting with your PC stowed in a pouch, make sure you can reliably find and deploy the larger pilot chute.
-Most BASE pilot chutes do not have normal handles, so often they are more difficult to grasp.
+Most BASE pilot chutes do not have skydiving handles that consist of plastic tubing or hackey sacks, so often they are more difficult to grasp for new jumpers.
 Lots of practice is the key with any BASE jump, especially knowing the gear you've selected.
-There will also be seminars the Friday before Bridge Day if you need to learn how to hold your pilot chute.
+There will also be seminars the day before Bridge Day if you need to learn how to hold your pilot chute.

 Do NOT route your brake lines outside their guide rings if you're packed slider up.
 This can actually cause malfunctions, since the slider may not come down at all if the brakes prematurely release and flap around during deployment.
 This mistake causes problems at Bridge Day nearly every year.
 My advice, again, is to ask those with more experience and make sure you're doing it right.
 You only have 8.8 seconds to make it right if you don't do it correctly the FIRST time.
 If you have to pack on your own, please purchase a packing video from one of the BASE Gear Manufacturers and Instructors.